getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/adding-code.md

    - **Note:** Please keep the tag fields consistent in both the frontend and backend app.

 **Note** The transactionID is generated from the trace.
 A trace represents the record of the entire operation you want to measure or track.
 A trace can be a single operation such as performing an action within an app or it can be a lot more in-depth.
 For example, an action can be committed within the frontend of your app which caused an error and your backend might respond back with an error as well.
 The trace_id is able to connect both the backend and frontend error together.
 This is valuable information knowing how the app in entirely connected which can enable a developer to debug both the front

+Now that both the frontend and backend apps are updated, we can now see how error tracing works by having both ends working together.

 ## Reporting an Error